 Latino/a Studies has existed at Duke for 15 years, achieving official Program status in Fall 2008, and offering the first introductory course for our undergraduate certificate program in Spring 2009.
-Prof Antonio Viego is Faculty Director of the Program, though the primary contact for the spring semester is Executive Director, Jenny Snead Williams.
-The introductory course for the certificate was taught in the fall semester by Prof Claudia Milian, who will offer it again for Fall 2013.
+Prof Antonio Viego is Faculty Director of the Program, and the Executive Director is Jenny Snead Williams (contact us).
+The introductory course for the certificate will next be taught in Spring 2014 by Prof Viego.
 The interdisciplinary certificate program, Latino/a Studies in the Global South, allows students to expand on their knowledge of Latino/a communities in the United States by combining courses from across the humanities, social sciences, and professional schools.
 Several other great courses on Latino/a Studies are also offered this year - be sure to check the Academics - Courses page.
 We also offer a variety of programming throughout the year, with events, exhibits, and guest speakers covering topics from politics to health to art, and everything in between.
-We continue our support of faculty and student-led events again in 2012-13, as well as support for conference attendance and research and teaching needs.
-Our associated DukeEngage program based in Tucson, AZ will run again in Summer 2013, with a focus on immigration, human rights, and policy, and we will also be supporting a new DukeEngage program in Miami, FL working with Unidad Miami Beach.
+We continue our support of faculty and student-led events again in 2013-14, as well as support for conference attendance and research and teaching needs.
+Our associated DukeEngage program based in Tucson, AZ will run again in Summer 2014, with a focus on immigration, human rights, and policy, and we will also be supporting a new DukeEngage program in Miami, FL working with Unidad Miami Beach.